StudySmarter - The all-in-one study app.

 Did you know?
 According to the 1930 U.S. Census, there were 122,775,046 citizens.
 The population was increasing by 15 to 20% every ten years.

 The significance of this election stands today.
 The election of Roosevelt ushered in one of the most expansive shifts in federal power.
 The New Deal would expand the federal role in economic matters and shift the responsibility of action from the private sector and states to Washington, D.C.
-The voters signaled a willingness to accept a bold national strategy with a positive, unflappable leader.
+The voters were willing to accept a bold national strategy with a positive, unflappable leader.
 While many did not lose faith in Hoover or his policies, enough voters were swayed to try a new approach.
 The costs of higher budget deficits, increased government regulation, and tariff policies would later be considered as the Depression lingered on into Roosevelt's second term.

 Franklin D. Roosevelt, the Democratic candidate won the 1932 presidential election over the Republican Herbert Hoover.